Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 Directions

 Navigation on this walk was very easy.
 The Thames Path is well signposted, and you only have to pay attention to where you have to cross from one bank of the river to the other.
-Even in the section where you leave the river for a while around the village of Shiplake there are plenty of way posts and markers to let you see the way.
+Even in the section where you leave the river for a while around the village of Cookham there are plenty of way posts and markers to let you see the way.

 There are a few good guidebooks covering this walk.
 The one I used is 'The Kennet and Avon Walk', by Ray Quinlan, published by Cicerone Press.
 I used this book because it also covers the Kennet and Avon Canal which is also on my walk.
 For the Thames Path section alone you can also use the Thames Path National Trail guide which includes 1:25,000 OS maps of the walk.